ecyates/module-10-lesson-1-assignment/README.md

         // Task 4: Explore assignment operators
         console.log("Updated num1:", ...);
         console.log("Updated num2:", ...);
-        Task 5: Use comparison operators to compare the values of variables.

 ### Task 5

-- Use comparison operators
+- Use comparison operators to compare the values of variables.

         // Task 5: Use comparison operators
         console.log("Is num1 equal to num2?", ...);